withaarzoo/100-Days-of-Code/README.md

 - [Day 11 : Smiley Preloader](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2011%20%5D%20-%20Smiley%20Preloader) : It features a smiley preloader animation created using SVG and CSS animations.
 - [Day 12 : Animated Eevee Pokemon](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2012%20%5D%20-%20Animated%20Eevee%20Pokemon) : The animation includes various elements such as blinking eyes, wagging tail, and moving ears to bring the eevee to life.
 - [Day 13 : Animated Cat Loader](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2013%20%5D%20-%20Animated%20Cat%20Loader) : This is a simple HTML and CSS code snippet that creates an animated cat loader.
 The loader features a playful animation of a cat formed by various segments.
 Each segment is given a distinct gradient effect, resulting in a visually appealing and engaging loader animation.
+- [Day 14 : Animated Pencil and Paper Checkbox](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2014%20%5D%20-%20Animated%20Pencil%20and%20Paper%20Checkbox) : This project consists of HTML, CSS, and JavaScript code to create a unique pencil and paper checkbox effect.
+The checkbox design mimics the appearance of a checkbox being filled in with a pencil, followed by the appearance of lines drawn on paper .

 Feel free to dive into any folder to view the code and project details.